maruloop/HogeFO/README.md

 ## What is This
 It's UTAU DLL voicebank Sample.

-When you click "setup" button in voicebank's profile dialog, create text file and write "hoge" in your voicebank directory.
+When you click "setup" button at profile dialog of voicebank, create text file and write "hoge" in your voicebank directory.

 HogeFO.cpp based on WavLoader.cpp(written by Ameya)